Inquiry Question

 Photomicrograph of the protist, Paramecium claudata.
 The pair of cells in the middle of the image is almost completing cell division (binary fission).
 Image credit: Arturo Agostino.

-Protists also undergo another type of asexual reproduction, known as budding.
-While binary fission produces two daughter cells similar in their sizes, budding produces daughter cells that are unequal in size (but genetically identical).
+Some protists also undergo another type of asexual reproduction known as budding.
+While binary fission produces two daughter cells similar in size, budding produces daughter cells that are unequal in size (but genetically identical).
 After nuclear replication, the daughter nuclei are located at opposite ends of the cell.
-However, the partitioning of the cytoplasm occurs unevenly so that a small amount of cytoplasm surrounds one daughter compared to the other.
-Eventually, the smaller daughter cell pinches away from the larger cell – it will enter a growth phase and become the same size as the other mature cells of the species.
+However, the partitioning of the cytoplasm occurs unevenly, so a small amount of cytoplasm surrounds one daughter more than the other.
+Eventually, the smaller daughter cell pinches away from the larger cell - it will enter a growth phase and become the same size as the other mature cells of the species.
 One disadvantage of binary fission is that both daughter cells must enter a growth phase before reproducing.
 However, in budding systems, the larger daughter cell can enter another reproduction cycle without a long growth phase (the smaller budded cell must grow before reproducing).

 Sporulation in a protist - an unusual example of alternation between unicellularity and multicellularity

 The protist Dictyostelium discoideum is an amoeboid protist.
 It is also called a slime mould.
 It feeds on soil bacteria and normally divides by mitosis.
-However, when food becomes scarce, this organism undergoes a transformation during which it becomes a multicellular organism!
-The multicellular stage, called a slug, crawls to new locations, where it forms a fruiting body.
+However, when food becomes scarce, this organism transforms into a multicellular organism!
+The multicellular stage, called a slug, crawls to new locations and forms a fruiting body.
 Each fruiting body contains numerous spores.
-When favourable conditions return, the spores disperse and germinate to form new amoeba.
+When favourable conditions return, the spores disperse and germinate, forming new amoeba.
 Therefore, Dictyostelium alternates between unicellular and multicellular stages.